natsxki/natsxki/README.md

 # hi, i'm lylia ^. .^

-**4th year CS student, quadrilingual & based in Paris**
+**4th year CS student specialized in Data/AI and how they can interact with 3D graphics - quadrilingual & based in Paris**

-*passionate about solving real life problems*

 </div>